mjpancake/mjpancake.github.io/docs/cpp-old.md

 - [GN-2] Basically high level readability and development efficiency is considered more important, and low level optimizations should only be taken to critical performance problems.
-- [GN-3] Format the code before committing by Uncrustify, using `mjpancake/uncrusitify.cfg`.
-    - This is already automatically done by the pre-build hook in `mjpancake.pro`.
-Just do not bypass it.

 ## Comments